-To check the progress of the Programme related to the SOs taken into account for this report, chapter 3 provides an overall and precise overview of implementation progress.
-The evaluation questions related to this chapter have been addressed thanks to the results emerged in the semi structured interviews directed to Lead Partners, Secretariat, MA and the Italian and Croatian National Authority.
+To check the progress of the Programme related to the SOs considered for this report, chapter 3 provides an overall and precise overview of implementation progress.
+The evaluation questions related to this chapter have been addressed thanks to the results emerged in the semi structured interviews directed to Lead Partners, Secretariat, MA and the Italian and Croatian National Authority conducted in 2022.

-4.1 The main lessons learned relating to the elaboration of Programme strategy and the improvements to better address development needs in the future
+The main lessons learned relating to the elaboration of Programme strategy and the improvements to better address development needs in the future

+To tackle the theme Relevance, consistency and complementarity the main sources used by the IE are semi-structured interviews undertaken during 2022 with Lead Partners, the MA and the JS.
 For the sake of clarity, the IE divides the results emerged from the interviews had with the Lead Partners and those with institutional characters.